What is person-centred care?

-Across Australia and internationally, general practices are working to adopt innovative models of care delivery to enhance the quality of care provided to patients by becoming Patient-Centred Medical Homes (PCMH), a model that is endorsed by the Royal Australian College of General Practitioners (RACGP) and supported through The RACGP Standards for Patient-Centred Medical Homes.
+The model for person-centred care in general practice is the Patient-Centred Medical Home (PCMH).
+This model is endorsed by the Royal Australian College of General Practitioners (RACGP) through the RACGP Standards for Patient-Centred Medical Homes.

 - Safe and high quality